Disneyland is open: How to get tickets, and when annual passes could return

 How to get a Disneyland ticket, and how much they cost

-Sales resumed on Thursday, April 15 for Disneyland tickets in May and June.
-Despite an hours-long virtual waiting room on launch day, tickets are still available now for most days in May and June, with the first few weeks of July now on sale too.
+Sales resumed April 15 for Disneyland tickets in May and June.
+Despite an hours-long virtual waiting room on launch day, tickets are still available now for most days in May and June, with most of July now on sale too.

 - Tier 1, one park/park hopper: $104/$159